FOR IMMEDIATE RELEASE:

 Contact: Diane Pratt-Heavner

-ARLINGTON, VA – The non-profit School Nutrition Association (SNA) is calling on Congress to eliminate the reduced price co-pay and expand direct certification with Medicaid data to increase student access to healthy school meals.
-These requests are part of SNA’s 2020 Position Paper, outlining the legislative priorities for the Association.
+ARLINGTON, VA – The non-profit School Nutrition Association (SNA) is calling on Congress to permanently offer school meals to all students at no charge through the National School Lunch and Breakfast Programs and to take additional steps to ensure the long-term sustainability of school meal programs.
+These requests are part of SNA’s 2021 Position Paper, outlining the legislative priorities for the Association in the new year.

-In March, school nutrition professionals from across the country will meet with their Members of Congress to discuss SNA’s 2020 Position Paper, as part of the 48th annual Legislative Action Conference (LAC).
+In March, school nutrition professionals from across the country will meet virtually with their Members of Congress to discuss SNA’s 2021 Position Paper, as part of the 49th annual Legislative Action Conference (LAC).

 About School Nutrition Association:

-The School Nutrition Association (SNA) is a national, non-profit professional organization representing more than 55,000 school nutrition professionals across the country.
+The School Nutrition Association (SNA) is a national, non-profit professional organization representing 50,000 school nutrition professionals across the country.
 Founded in 1946, SNA and its members are dedicated to making healthy school meals and nutrition education available to all students.
-For more information on school meals, visit www.SchoolNutrition.org/SchoolMeals.
+For more information on school meals, visit www.SchoolNutrition.org/SchoolMeals